On a client’s profile, you can access the Medications tab to prescribe new medications and manage existing ones.

 - To delete the prescription, click the trash can icon

-To send the prescription, click Send
+- To send the prescription, enter your Signature Password and click Send

 Pharmacy requests